Sam Arnold's "Historic Jailhouse Chile"

 1/2 lb hot bulk pork sausage

-2 pounds ground chili beef or
+2 pounds ground Chile beef or chopped stew meat

 1 cup of chopped onions